jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 (v) Other entities identified by the ERC pursuant to the intent of the Act.
 Section 3.
 Mitigation on the Removal of Cross Subsidies.
-(a) Unbundled rates of the NAPOCOR and the Distribution Utilities as approved by the ERC in accordance with Section 36 of the Act, shall reflect the respective costs of providing service to End-users without any type of cross subsidy.
-The removal of cross subsidies to the End-users of Distribution Utilities will however be mitigated and done gradually in accordance with Section 74 of the Act.
+(a) Unbundled rates of the NAPOCOR and the DUs as approved by the ERC in accordance with Section 36 , shall reflect the respective costs of providing service to End-users without any type of cross subsidy.
+The removal of cross subsidies to the End-users of DUs will however be mitigated and done gradually in accordance with Section 74 .
 ERC shall issue a phase out scheme to gradually remove the cross subsidies.
 Any amount of subsidy provided to End-users during the phase out period shall be recovered through the Universal Charge.